 She watched the movements—memorizing the actions.
 How would it feel to walk across the room—to stretch her cramped muscles?
 By twisting awkwardly, she had managed to stand beside the cot and to mark her steps in place.
-To give her weakened legs some much-needed relief.
-But to actually take a step would be glorious.
+To provide her weakened legs some much-required relief.
+But actually to take a step would be glorious.
 However, even the slightest shift on her part allowed the manacle to cut into her wrist.

 “Come,” the woman said as she unlocked the metal cuff and assisted her to her feet.
 “There.
-Does that not feel better?”
+Doest that not feel better?”
 The woman rubbed her hands with her own, and life rushed into the girl’s fingertips.
 She searched the woman’s face, but all she could discern was the lady’s age.
 Likely her late fifties.
 Silver-gray hair.
 Very strong hands.
 Not dainty like those of a woman of good breeding.
-Her ministrations indicated that the woman did not readily retreat from hard work.
+Her ministrations indicated the woman did not readily retreat from hard work.
 Was she someone familiar?
-But the shadows robbed the girl of her savior’s other features.
+She could not be certain for the shadows robbed the girl of her savior’s other features.
 “Permit me to assist ye with yer laces and yer stays.”

 “This gown should be making ye more comfortable.”
 The woman dropped the cloth over her head and began to lace the eyelets.
 Without her stays, she would be able to move more freely.
 “I ’ave also brought ye some gloves, as well as this strip of cloth.
 It’ll be keepin’ the shackle from cuttin’ into yer skin.”